ngen-brett/gitlab-ce/doc/user/project/bulk_editing.md

 NOTE: **Note:**
 Bulk editing of merge requests is only available at the project level.
+See [more information](../group/bulk_editing/index.md) on bulk editing group issues.

 To update multiple project issues or merge requests at the same time, navigate to their respective lists and click **Edit issues** or **Edit merge requests** available